MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.HDInsight/v1.6.1/Wait-AzureHDInsightJob.md

     | Get-AzureHDInsightJobOutput -Cluster $ClusterName -Subscription $SubId -StandardError
 ```

-The first command gets the current azure_2 subscription ID, and then stores it in the $SubId variable.
+The first command gets the current Azure subscription ID, and then stores it in the $SubId variable.

 The second command gets the specified cluster, and then stores it in the $ClusterName variable.